Release 10.5 (16th February 2014)

 Release 10.0.1 (12th July 2013)

 - AWRCP can remotely access Remote Desktop/Terminal Services sessions and Citrix XenApp applications the same way it accesses the console session.
 You can switch between sessions with a single mouse click.
-No need to install any sofware or drivers for that.
+No need to install any software or drivers for that.
 This feature is a must-have for System Administrators and serious IT professionals in general, no other software can do it.

 - Added a RDS/TS tab to the NetworkInfo section which provides information about every existing session in the remote computer.